 God wants Christians to feel compelled to share their faith in Him, not just obliged to.
 This, in itself, is a work of the Holy Spirit in your heart.
 Most of us are naturally reluctant or anxious about talking about our beliefs with people who do not share them.
 We cannot control how they will react or how it might affect our relationships.
 This is why evangelism depends on trusting God.

-People who love sharing their faith are also often people who regularly pray for their non-Christians friends.
+People who love sharing their faith are also often people who regularly pray for their non-Christian friends.
 As you ask God to help someone see the truth about Him, your heart becomes ready to be part of how God answers that prayer.

 Two Bible verses point to these ideas: